ipfs/js-ipfs/examples/custom-libp2p/README.md

-# Customizing the libp2p node
+# Customizing your libp2p bundle

-This example shows you how to make full use of the ipfs configuration to create a libp2p factory function.
-As IPFS applications become more complex, their needs for a custom libp2p node also grow.
-Instead of fighting with configuration options, you can use your own libp2p factory to get exactly what you need.
-This example shows you how.
+This example shows you how to make full use of the ipfs configuration to create a libp2p bundle function.
+As IPFS applications become more complex, their needs for a custom libp2p bundle also grow.
+Instead of fighting with configuration options, you can use your own libp2p bundle function to get exactly what you need.

 ## Run this example